mikedesu/raylib-rpg-c/src/PLAN.md

    - door candidate count
    - walkable tile count
 7. Revisit `parts` so it becomes a real density/style control instead of a mostly indirect heuristic input.
+   - note: `parts` was short for "partition", as in quadrants of the cartesian X/Y plane.
+4.0 = 4 partitions/quadrants.
 8. Add alternate generation styles later using the same painting API rather than replacing the API:
    - sparse stronghold
    - dense catacombs